aggie-coding-club/Sizzler/README.md

 ## Debugging

+For any unaddressed issues, please contact Andrew Mao or Art Young for assistance.

 ### Mismatched Expo SDK Version

 There is a possibility that you may run into a mismatched version for expo go.
 Sizzler currently is running on Expo SDK 52.
 Whether you need to downgrade or upgrade your application version, simply run these commands to realign your repository.
-If any other issues arise, please contact Andrew Mao or Art Young for assistance.

 ```bash
 npm install expo@52